sueszli/notionBackup/README.md

 node notionbackup ./demo/blog.zip
 ```

-> keep in mind: once content leaves Notion, you can't bring it back. exported html can't be reimported into Notion or similar apps/editors that are as good as notion. exports are permanent choices.
+but keep in mind: once content leaves Notion, you can't bring it back. exported html can't be reimported into Notion or similar apps/editors that are as good as notion. exports are permanent choices.

 <br><br>